pingcap/docs-tidb-operator/en/tidb-operator-rbac.md

 > * In the **Non-Resource URLs** column, `-` indicates that the item does not have non-resource URLs.
 > * In the **Resource Name** column, `-` indicates that the item does not have a resource name.

-## Management of TiDB clusters at the Namespace level
+## Manage TiDB clusters at the namespace level

 If `clusterScoped=false` is set during the TiDB Operator deployment, TiDB Operator manages TiDB clusters at the Namespace level.